piyush-doke/cerebral-micro-bleeds-detection/README.md

 ## Usage

 For all notebooks, cells are to be run sequentially from top to bottom.
-A brief description about the function of each cell is provided below.
+A brief description about the notebooks is provided below.

 ### 1. Comparing Different CNN Structures